Skip to main content

 CLICK HERE to complete the MS Form for your request(s).

 For each topic you are requesting, you will need to complete a separate form.
-If you teach multiple sections of a course and are booking the same workshop for each section, you will need to specify the day(s) of the week and time(s) of each class separately in the questions below.
+If you teach multiple sections of a course and are booking the same presentation for each section, you will need to specify the day(s) of the week and time(s) of each class separately in the questions below.

 Important notes:

-Descriptions of Career Development workshops:
+Descriptions of Career Development Presentations:

-Get Hired - Introduction to Career Development (20 minutes)
+Get Hired - Introduction to Career Development (15 minutes)

 • book job search and career coaching appointments and gain insight into how a career coach can assist students in their job search and establishing career goals or direction